 We discuss next the statistical significance of the exchange rate effect.
-Table 3 present the results of the Fisher test on the two subsamples.
-For each currency, we compute cumulative changes over a 6-day and 12-day window around the event.
+Table 3 presents the results of the Fisher test on the two subsamples.
+For each currency, we compute cumulative changes over a six-day and twelve-day window around the event.
 The Fisher test rejects the null hypothesis for both window sizes at a 1% level.
 We conclude that there is a statistically significant relationship between weight and exchange rate changes, as postulated by Hypothesis H2.

 To explore exchange rate correlation clustering in the dimension of the weight change, we calculate daily currency returns over a 4-year period prior to July 1, 2000.
 Exchange rate behavior during this period should not be affected by the changes to the index announced much later.
-We form all 528 $(0.5 \times 33 \times 32)$ currency pairs and calculate the correlations for (1) pairs of only upweighted currencies, (2) pairs of only downweighted currencies, and (3) pairs of one upand one downweighted currency.
+We form all 528 ($0.5 \times 33 \times 32$) currency pairs and calculate the correlations for (i) pairs of only upweighted currencies, (ii) pairs of only downweighted currencies, and (iii) pairs of one up- and one downweighted currency.
 The correlation statistics are reported in Table 4.
-The group of upweighted currencies has clearly the highest mutual correlation, with an average of 20.8% relative to an overall correlation of 10.4% for all currency pairs.
-Exchange rate correlations are clustered in the dimension of weight changes.
-In particular, the median correlation of currency pairs within the same weight-change group is higher than for pairs across groups.
-The Fisher test in Table 4 confirms the association of weight-change group and correlation clustering at a 1% significance level.
+The group of upweighted currencies clearly has the highest mutual correlation, with an average of 20.8% relative to an overall correlation of 10.4%